microsoft/react-native-windows/packages/@react-native-windows/cli/README.md

 > **Note:** Remote Debugging was officially marked as [deprecated](https://github.com/react-native-community/discussions-and-proposals/discussions/734) in RN 0.73 and will be removed in a later release.

-Here are the options that `@react-native-community/cli run-windows` takes:
+Here are the options that `npx @react-native-community/cli run-windows` takes:
 | Option                | Input Type | Description                                      |
 |-----------------------|------------|--------------------------------------------------|
 | `--release`           | boolean    | Specifies a Release build                        |